Police Squad!: Episodes

-Rex Hamilton is credited in every episode as "Abraham Lincoln", with the same clip in all opening credits as his only appearance.

-Nielsen, Taylor, and Williams were the only members of the main cast who reprise their characters into The Naked Gun film series.
-Captain Ed Hocken was portrayed by George Kennedy in the film series, and O. J. Simpson played Officer Nordberg (slightly renamed from "Norberg").

 Production

 Opening sequence

 The show's opening sequence is a satire on traditional crime-drama opening sequences, particularly those of M Squad and various Quinn Martin shows such as The Fugitive and particularly The New Breed (which also stars Nielsen).
 Hank Simms, who had worked as an announcer for some of Martin's programs, announced the title of each episode, though the spoken title never matches the title caption.
 The sequence introduces Nielsen and North during a shootout, and Abraham Lincoln impersonator Rex Hamilton, who dramatically returns gunfire to John Wilkes Booth, as his only appearance.

 Another recurring gag in the opening credits sequence is the "special guest star", a celebrity who is introduced but immediately murdered.
-These special guest stars are Lorne Greene, Georg Stanford Brown, Robert Goulet, William Shatner, Florence Henderson, and William Conrad.
-A scene with John Belushi, tied to blocks of concrete under water, was filmed but replaced with footage of Henderson following Belushi's death before the episode was broadcast.
-Belushi's death shocked Zucker, Abrahams, and Zucker, as they had joked about it after he had almost choked during the filming of the scene.
-A list of possible celebrity death shots is in the DVD release of 2006.
+These special guest stars are Lorne Greene, Georg Stanford Brown, Florence Henderson, William Shatner, Robert Goulet, and William Conrad.
+John Belushi was slated as "special guest star" for the fifth episode and a scene with Belushi tied to blocks of concrete under water was filmed.
+Following Belushi's unexpected death in March 1982, the scene was replaced with footage of Florence Henderson before the episode was broadcast the following July.
+Belushi's accidental death shocked Zucker, Abrahams, and Zucker, as they had joked about it after he had nearly choked during the filming of the scene.
+A list of possible celebrity death shots was included in the DVD release.

 Writing

 The show was intended to mock police dramas in the same way in which Airplane! mocks disaster movies.
 Zucker, Abrahams, and Zucker wrote the pilot episode, in which most straight lines were directly copied from an M Squad episode.
-The pilot episode is a remake of almost each scene of "More Deadly", the opening episode of the second season of M Squad.
+The pilot episode is a near scene-for-scene remake of "More Deadly", the opening episode of the second season of M Squad.
 Pat Proft, who had worked with Zucker, Abrahams, and Zucker on The Kentucky Fried Movie (1977) and Airplane!
 (1980), wrote the third episode.
 Robert Wuhl was invited to join the writing staff after he had auditioned for the lead role in Airplane!.
 He co-wrote the show's second and sixth episodes with Tino Insana.
 Both episodes contain cultural references to old movies such as On the Waterfront and The French Connection.
 In Wuhl's audio commentary for the DVD, he mentioned that it was a nice opportunity, but that he did not really feel a connection with the show, especially because of its short run.